Bug Camp - Summer 2025

 Q: We live out of state or far away.
 Are there lodging options available?

 A: We do not offer any on-campus lodging.
-However, the City of College Park has numerous reputable, nearby hotels.
-The most favored options are listed below:
+However, the City of College Park has numerous nearby hotels: https://campustravel.com/university/university-of-maryland-conference-visitor-services/

 Have a question that is not answered here?
 Write to us at [email protected] or call us at 301-405-3911.